Scheduled MonumentsWalesKnighton Mound & Bailey Castle

 What is Knighton Mound & Bailey Castle?

-Knighton Mound and Bailey Castle is a motte and bailey fortification situated in Radnorshire, Wales, dating to the Norman period following the conquest of 1066.
+Knighton Mound and Bailey Castle is a motte and bailey fortification located in Radnorshire, Wales, dating to the Norman period following the late eleventh-century conquest and settlement of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD053.

 What period does Knighton Mound & Bailey Castle date from?

 Knighton Mound & Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Knighton Mound & Bailey Castle?